andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 </p>

 <h1>osTicket: Prerequisites and Installation</h1>
-This tutorial will demonstrate how to build a help desk system using osTicket from scratch!
-Before installing it, This will also teach you how to set up the pre-requirements for the Osticket installation<br/>
+This tutorial will demonstrate how to build a help desk system using osTicket.
+Before installing it, this tutorial will also teach you how to set-up the pre-requirement applications<br/>

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machine/Resource Group)
+- Microsoft Azure (Virtual Machine/Resource group)
 - Remote Desktop Connection
 - osTicket (open-source ticketing system)
 - CGI (Computer-Generated Imagery)